 Architect: NBBJ

-The entry plaza and sensory garden welcome visitors with an array of native plants selected for their scents, rustling sounds and color throughout the seasons.
-Punctuating the garden, a textured feature wall with multi-colored glass appeals to both people with low vision and full sight.
-A future path will wind up the hill through the garden, providing an ADA accessible connection to the future hospital expansion.
-A courtyard between the new building and an existing parking garage provides a shady outdoor respite especially for people sensitive to light.
+Mayer/Reed designed the clinic’s entry plaza and sensory garden to welcome visitors with an array of ornamental and native plants selected for their scents, rustling sounds and color throughout the seasons.
+A textured feature wall punctuates the garden with multi-colored glass creating special identity for the clinic and appealing to people with both low vision and full sight.
+A future path will wind up the hill through the gardens, providing fully accessible connections.
+A café courtyard provides a shady outdoor respite especially geared toward people who are sensitive to light.